 - Plan to take a variety of courses in both the university core, business core and your major each quarter.
 As a first-year or sophomore you will rarely be enrolled in more than two business courses.

-- Make sure you enroll in a full schedule during your registration appointment.
-Don’t assume you’ll be able to fill your schedule during the first week of classes.
+- First, make sure you enroll in a full schedule during your registration appointment.
+Don’t assume you’ll be able to fill your schedule from the waiting list or during the first week of classes.

 - If you are trying to add a full class that is offered in ACTG, ECON, FNCE, MGMT, MKTG, or OMIS: